tarfin-labs/laravel-spatial/README.md

 php artisan make:model Address --migration
 ```

-To avoid `Doctrine\DBAL\Exception : Unknown database type point requested, Doctrine\DBAL\Platforms\MySQL80Platform may not support it.
+### 1- Migrations:

-` exception, extend the migration file from `TarfinLabs\LaravelSpatial\Migrations\SpatialMigration` and add a spatial column.
-It just adds `point` type to Doctrine mapped types.
+You need to extend the migration from `TarfinLabs\LaravelSpatial\Migrations\SpatialMigration` in order to add a spatial data field.

+It is a simple abstract class that adds `point` spatial data type to Doctrine mapped types in constructor.

 ```php
 use TarfinLabs\LaravelSpatial\Migrations\SpatialMigration;